cardillan/mindcode/SYNTAX.markdown

 This loop will calculate the average of all 64 cells (0-based index) of `cell1`.

+Please note that currently, range iteration loops can only increment the value by 1, and only support increasing values.
+A range of `60 ..
+50` is invalid, but a range of `-1 ..
+1` is valid.

 ## C-Style Loops

 The syntax is similar to C's, except for the absence of parenthesis: